TE-GC & Py-GC

 Thermal extraction GC (TE-GC) liberates bitumen present in milled rock samples, much like the S1 measurement of Rock-Eval, but allows detailed analysis of molecular distributions of the major components, particularly acyclic alkanes.

 Even where TE-GC is not specifically required, it is beneficial because it removes bitumen and residual mud contamination more effectively than solvent extraction.
-So it is a useful additional ‘clean-up’ step after solvent extraction, and prior to the Py-GC step and also before any determination of kerogen kinetic parameters.
+So it is a useful additional ‘clean-up’ step after solvent extraction and prior to the pyrolysis GC (Py-GC) step and also before any determination of kerogen kinetic parameters.
 Internal or external standards can be used for quantification.

 For source rocks, the TE temperature is usually no greater than ~300°C (although it can be varied, depending upon maturity and kerogen type), in order to avoid thermal decomposition of kerogen.

 The TE-GC analysis is usually followed by Py-GC, at a temperature of typically 600−650°C, to degrade kerogen into fluid hydrocarbons.
 This mimics the S2 pyrolysis step of Rock-Eval, and again enables detailed examination of the types of major hydrocarbons generated.

 This process allows more accurate evaluation of source-rock quality than Rock-Eval alone and can be used to predict the type of oil likely to be generated.